Jeffrey Epstein raid reveals nude photos, prosecutors say

 NEW YORK — Eleven years after letting Jeffrey Epstein off lightly with a secret deal, federal prosecutors took another run at putting the billionaire financier behind bars on sex charges, accusing him in an indictment unsealed Monday of abusing dozens of underage girls as young as 14.

-The 66-year-old hedge fund manager who once hobnobbed with some of the world's most powerful people was charged with sex trafficking and conspiracy and could get up to 45 years in prison.
+The 66-year-old hedge fund manager who once socialized with some of the world's most powerful people was charged with sex trafficking and conspiracy and could get up to 45 years in prison.

-Epstein, who was arrested over the weekend, faced an afternoon court appearance on the charges in New York.
+Epstein, who was arrested over the weekend as he arrived in the U.S. from Paris aboard his private jet, faced an afternoon court appearance on the charges in New York.
 Prosecutors said they would seek to keep him in jail while he awaits trial, contending he might flee if released on bail.

 RELATED: Multi-millionaire arrested on sex-trafficking charges